Fear of losing Senate majority in Georgia runoffs drives GOP embrace of Trump’s unfounded claims of election fraud

 Republicans have since criticized him for defending Barack Obama’s controversial former pastor, the Rev. Jeremiah Wright, during the 2008 campaign.

-“This will probably be the most expensive Senate races in history.
+“These will probably be the most expensive Senate races in history.
 It’s really for control of the government,” said former House speaker Newt Gingrich (R), who represented Georgia.
 “You have to give Stacey Abrams credit.
 She has been the architect of the new Democratic coalition in Georgia. . . .
 But my hunch is that suburban women will vote for the Republicans when Trump is not on the ballot.”

 David Weigel contributed to this report.